Intermarket Bank

 Intermarket Bank was a commercial bank in Zambia.
 The bank is one of the commercial banks licensed by the Bank of Zambia, the national banking regulator.

 History

 In March 2010, at the direction of the Bank of Zambia, Afriland First Bank Group, based in Yaoundé, Cameroon, acquired 80% shareholding in Intermarket Bank, for an undisclosed sum of money.
-Sabre Capital, the former majority shareholders in Intermarket Bank retained 20% ownership.
+Sabre Capital, the former majority shareholder in Intermarket Bank retained 20% ownership.
 Afriland also took 80% shareholding in Intermarket Securities, which is 100% owned by Intermarket Bank.
-The new majority owners will keep the Intermarket brand until 2013 when they will switch to the Afriland brand. with liabilities in excess of the assets, it became potentially difficult for the bank to honour its financial obligations.
+The new majority owners will keep the Intermarket brand until 2013 when they will switch to the Afriland brand. with liabilities over the assets, it became potentially difficult for the bank to honour its financial obligations.

 Ownership

 As of March 2010, the bank's stock was owned by the following corporate entities:

 Branch network

 The bank maintained headquarters in Lusaka, Zambia's capital and largest city.
 The bank had the following branches: